Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 </Spoiler>

-In this example, we aim to send the player a will subscribe to the `blockBreak` after event.
-Here, in order to subscribe to an event, get the `afterEvents` property from the `world` object.
+In this example, we aim to send the player a message each time they break a block.
+We do this by subscribing to the [`playerBreakBlock`](https://learn.microsoft.com/minecraft/creator/scriptapi/minecraft/server/worldafterevents#playerbreakblock) after event, extracting its data, and then sending the player a message with that extracted data.

 ```js
 import { world } from "@minecraft/server";